nullgemm/globuf/readme.md

 Windows
  - `software` provides an abstract buffer using GDI
+   It is not yet implemented.
  - `egl` provides OpenGL contexts using an internal WGL wrapper It is not yet implemented.
  - `wgl` provides OpenGL contexts using only WGL
+   It is not yet implemented.
  - `vk` provides Vulkan contexts using Vulkan's WSI
    It is not yet implemented.